 Dear Mr. Xxx,

-Part 3: Confirming your interest and closing the letter
+Third part: Confirming your interest and closing the letter

 (Your name and contact details)